kamilburda/genderbench/genderbench/probes/business_vocabulary/README.md

 # BusinessVocabulary

-We ask the model to generate various business communication documents (reference letter, motivational letter, and employee review).
+We ask the model to generate various business communication documents (reference letters, motivational letters, and employee reviews).
 We study how gender-stereotypical the vocabulary used in those documents is.

 - **Categories:** Manifested Opinions
 - **Harms:**